 Many patients suffering from substance use disorders may have underlying psychological issues which need to be addressed in addition to the patient’s addiction.
 We call this dual-diagnosis treatment and along with any necessary medications to help control anxiety, depression, bipolar disorder or other behavioral illnesses, our group and individual behavioral therapies are targeted to help treat all disorders concurrently.

 As everyone has a unique body chemistry and there is no one-size-fits-all solution, management of medication is different for each person going through treatment.
 Along with the aforementioned anti-addiction and psychiatric medications, patients are often treated with NSAID pain relievers such as ibuprofen or naproxen, as well as non-habit-forming muscle relaxants such as Robaxin (methocarbomal).
 While in the care of Enterhealth, all medications are carefully administered and logged throughout a patient’s recovery.

 By taking a holistic approach that combines the latest scientific innovations to treat drug and alcohol addiction and top-quality medical and psychological care, Enterhealth is able to produce outcomes which are more effective than traditional treatment programs.

 Learn more about how Enterhealth is using genetic testing, medication-assisted treatment and other evidence-based treatments to achieve the best outcomes for patient recovery.
-Click here to visit our website or call 1.800.388.4601 day or night to learn more.
+Call 1.800.388.4601 or contact us online day or night to learn more.

 L. (2015, September 28).
 Medication and Counseling Treatment.
 Retrieved July 25, 2017, from https://www.samhsa.gov/medication-assisted-treatment/treatment